eliotbo/glsl2wgsl-haskell/README.md

 # glsl2wgsl
-Haskell library for convert GLSL code to [WGSL](https://www.w3.org/TR/WGSL/), both of which are languages that compile to run on the GPU.
+Haskell library for convert GLSL code to [WGSL](https://www.w3.org/TR/WGSL/), both of which are shading languages.